ciklista/send-spotify-love/README.md

 redirected to to the console to create a cache file that holds your OAuth token.
 Future runs will work with that cache file.

-*Long*: As the script is requesting user specific data, we need to go through a **User Authorization** flow (basically, we need to log into our Spotify Account, get a token, store that somewhere.
+*Long*: As the script is requesting user specific data, we need to go through a **User Authorization** flow (basically, we need to log into our Spotify account, get a token, store that somewhere.
 That token is then used to make the requests.).
 The basic principle behind this is [OAuth](https://oauth.net/articles/authentication/).
 This process includes a callback URI that it can call and sent the token to once you have successfully logged into the service.
 For the purpose of this script, you can set the callback URI in your Spotify app to any URI (like ``https://localhost:8080``).
 Make sure that the URI in ``config.ini`` matches your URI in the Spotify app settings.

 Find out more on the Spotify authorization [here](https://developer.spotify.com/documentation/general/guides/authorization-guide/).

 When you run the script for the first time, the spotipy library will try to open a browser (make sure that you are running the script somewhere where there is a browser) and will walk you through the Spotify login process.
 Once done, don't get distracted by the error page, simply copy the link that your browser has tried to open to the python console